ZeningDuan/Selenium_SynDataCollection/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
 Parameters in the Selenium Automator vary based on different task goals.
 A user-friendly way is to sepecify the parameters in the code chunk below.
-Before start, you should prepare the following information:
+Before start, you should prepare the following information and modify the dictionaries accordingly:
 * **Username and password for logging in**
 * **Filters**
   - Topics (*this version only supports selecting all topics*)